olilanz/memento-mc/STORY.md

-# Memento: Natural Renewal — Design Intention

-Minecraft worlds accumulate history.

-Players explore, build, abandon, return, and move on.
-Over time, terrain that no longer matters remains loaded, stored, and carried forward indefinitely.
-Memento is built around a simple idea:

-**Worlds should remember what matters — and gently let go of what doesn’t.**

-Memento introduces *anchors*: explicit markers defined by server operators that describe intent.

-- Some places are meant to be **remembered**.
-- Some places are safe to **forget**.
-- Everything else is allowed to age naturally.

-This is not destruction.
-It is maintenance.

-Memento does not attempt to guess player intent.
-It does not scan builds, analyze structures, or make subjective decisions.

-Instead, it provides a clear language:

-- *Anchor this place.*
-- *Release that place.*
-- *Let the rest evolve.*

-All mechanics are server-side.
-Players using vanilla clients remain fully compatible.

-Memento aims to be invisible when nothing is happening —
-and explicit, deliberate, and understandable when it is.
+# Memento: Natural Renewal — The Story

+Minecraft worlds remember everything.

+Every step, every tunnel, every abandoned camp is carried forward forever.

+Memento exists to change that — gently.

+---

+## Memory and Forgetting

+Not every place deserves to last forever.

+Some places matter:
+- homes
+- towns
+- monuments

+Other places are simply passed through.

+Memento does not decide this for you.
+You decide.

+---

+## Anchors

+Memento introduces anchors — expressions of intent.

+### Remembering

+Some places are marked to be remembered.
+They are protected from forgetting and renewal.

+### Forgetting

+Other places are safe to forget.

+Forgetting is not destruction.
+It is letting the world heal.

+---

+## Witherstones

+A Witherstone is placed where forgetting is allowed.

+It does not act immediately.

+Instead, it **matures over time**.

+As it matures:
+- nothing changes
+- nothing breaks
+- nothing is forced

+When the Witherstone has fully matured, its surrounding land is **marked for forgetting**.

+---

+## When Forgetting Happens

+Forgetting only begins when the land is left alone.

+If any part of the land is still loaded:
+- by players
+- by creatures
+- by the world itself

+…nothing happens.

+When the land is finally free, the world lets go of its memory.

+The land renews.

+---

+## What Players Experience

+Most of the time:
+- nothing

+Occasionally:
+- familiar land returns to nature
+- caves shift
+- terrain feels new again

+Memento is meant to be invisible when idle and understandable when it acts.

+---

+## A Living World

+Memento does not erase history.
+It makes room for new stories.

+What matters is remembered.
+What does not is allowed to fade.

+That is natural renewal.